rglara/StarTrekTimelinesSpreadsheet/README.md

 ### Summary Page

-The first tab shows summary information, including your player name, DBID, and messages of the day from the devs or your fleet.
+Shows summary information, including your player name, DBID, and messages of the day from the devs or your fleet.

 Notable features:
 * Voyage status - run time, next dilemma time, worst-case estimate of failure